Inguro-OU/war-of-memes/GAMEPLAY.md

 ### **16. Cognitive Trust Figures**

-- Use chess figures to represent **“Cognitive Trust” -** is grounded in moral and epistemic impartiality, enabling individuals to overcome short-term self-interest for long-term cooperation.
+- Use chess figures to represent **“Cognitive Trust,” which** is grounded in moral and epistemic impartiality and enables individuals to overcome short-term self-interest for long-term cooperation.
 - Each player starts with five **pawns** marked as theirs (e.g., with color-coding)
 - After the end of each round (before dismissing a card and moving to the next one), players redistribute their cognitive trust figures to other players.

 ### **17. Scoring Player’s Trustworthiness**

 - **Cognitive Trustworthiness** is the capacity to inspire cognitive trust by earning a reputation through consistent and observable trust-building behaviors.
-- **Truth figures carry** cognitive trustworthiness scores of their players - for visual purposes, players can write their score on a paper and attach it to their truth figures.
+- **Truth figures carry** the cognitive trustworthiness scores of their players.
+For visual purposes, players can write their scores on a piece of paper and attach them to their truth figures.
 - **Score Calculation**:
     1. **Rank Players by Pawns:** Count total pawns for each player.
     2. **Award Top Players with Bonus Trust Figures:**